Follow Legally Speaking Ohio

 Marianna Brown Bettman

-Marianna Brown Bettman is a law professor at the University of Cincinnati College of Law, where she teaches torts, legal ethics, and a seminar on the Supreme Court of Ohio.
+Marianna Brown Bettman is Distinguished Teaching Professor and Professor of Practice Emerita at the University of Cincinnati College of Law, where she taught torts, legal ethics, and a seminar on the Supreme Court of Ohio.
 She is also a former Ohio state court of appeals judge.
-Each September since 2003, she has given a presentation at the Ohio Judicial Conference analyzing the year’s most important cases from the Supreme Court of Ohio.
+Professor Bettman is a frequent presenter on Supreme Court of Ohio cases at Continuing Legal and Judicial Education seminars and conferences including the Ohio Judicial Conference.
 She also provides appellate consulting services to attorneys.

 Category Archives: Constitutional Law

-On May 20, 2015, the Supreme Court of Ohio will hear oral argument in the case of State of Ohio v.
-Jeffrey C. Arnold, 2014-0718.
-At issue in this case is whether a witness who invokes his Fifth Amendment … Continue reading
+On January 23, 2018, the Supreme Court of Ohio will hear oral argument in the case, State of Ohio v.
+Maurice Mason, 2017-0200.
+At issue in the case is whether, under Ohio’s statutory scheme governing the death penalty, the … Continue reading

-On February 12, 2015, the Supreme Court of Ohio handed down a merit decision in State v.
-Jones, Slip Opinion No. 2015-Ohio-483.
-In a unanimous opinion written by Justice Lanzinger, the court held that the proper standard to determine … Continue reading
+On December 22, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
+Moore, 2016-Ohio-8288.
+In a 4-3 opinion written by now-retired Justice Paul Pfeifer, the court held that a term-of-years prison sentence imposed on … Continue reading

 What’s On Their Minds: Is Section of Felonious Assault Statute Compelling Disclosure of HIV Status Unconstitutional?
 State of Ohio v.
 Orlando Batista.